Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 - The occupant can pay the lien balance and redeem the property prior to the sale.

-- Self storage facilities are legally required to surrender the occupant’s property when the amount owed has been paid.
-Failure to do so is considered an unlawful detention of goods and is a legally actionable offense.
+- Self-storage facilities are legally required to surrender the occupant’s property when the amount owed has been paid.
+Failure to do so is considered unlawful detention of goods and is a legally actionable offense.
 If the court finds that the occupant’s goods were subject to unlawful detention, the occupant can sue for up to three times the damages they suffered and any legal fees they have accrued.

 - If you own self-storage in NYC, never hold someone’s property for ransom for money they do not owe or out of malice; it will cost you dearly.